 The 4-in-1 formulations will be in the form of solid granules that fit into a capsule.
 Caregivers will be able to open the capsules and give the granules to children with soft food or breast milk.
 These granules will not require refrigeration, will be taste-masked, and will be easy to dose across various weight bands.

-Along with the positive results from the super-boosting studies, these 4-in-1 formulations should constitute an ideal first-line treatment for paediatric HIV: a protease inhibitor-based all-in-one ARV regimen that is safe and efficacious; adapted and palatable so suitable for infants and children; easy-to-use as it will be a fixed-dose combination: that addresses drug-drug interactions with medicines for TB; and does not require refrigeration.
-Thanks to the "supra-bioavailability" of new formulations described above, these 4-in-1s could have a reduced dose, which would lead to reduced cost.
-Finally, due to an investment in improving manufacturing capacity.
-Cipla Ltd. will be able to meet the increased demand for the granules and the use of oral pellets for the LIVING study.
+Along with the positive results from the super-boosting studies, these 4-in-1 formulations should constitute an ideal first-line treatment for paediatric HIV: a PI-based all-in-one ARV regimen that is safe and efficacious; adapted and palatable so suitable for infants and children; easy-touse as it will be a fixed-dose combination: that addresses drug-drug interactions with medicines for TB (see next section); and does not require refrigeration.

-Multiple liquid preparations LPV/r mini-tabs + dual dispersible NRTI tablets (transition formulation)
+Multiple liquid preparations

+dispersible NRTI tablets (transition formulation)